 At the end of the day, you cannot control the emotional growth or maturity of anyone but yourself.
 So if your friend is going to hold it against you, if they’re going to be resentful and stick their tongue out when you’re not looking, then you keep on keeping on.
 An inability to accept change is your friend’s Achilles’ heel — not yours’.
 Continue being reliably professional and, if he’s lucky, he’ll save the friendship by growing through it.

-Are you a manager?
+Are you managing humans?
 Have you ended up in weird social dynamics since becoming a manager?
-Join us this summer for manager training.
+Join us for some real deal manager training.
 We’re going to talk about it all, normalize modern managing and help you find your way through it.